Making other changes

 Suspending your contributions

-If you are a standard constabulary entrant or recruit, you can only suspend contributions if you are on leave without pay.
+If you are a recruit or a standard constabulary entrant, you can only suspend contributions if you are on leave without pay.

 If you belong to another membership category, you may suspend your contributions for a period agreed between you and your employer.
 This is only an option if, in the opinion of Police as your employer, you are suffering hardship.
 We also need to give our consent.